 Relying entirely on cashless payments can cause small but avoidable delays.

-While cards and apps are increasingly accepted, it’s still useful to carry small amounts of cash, especially for taxis, motorbike taxis, boats, and local transport (songthaew / buses).
+While cards and apps are increasingly accepted, it’s still useful to carry a small amount of cash, especially for taxis, motorbike taxis, boats, and local transport (songthaew / buses).
 Ride-hailing apps offer the most seamless cashless experience.

 Metered Taxis in Tourist Areas